Zachary-Rude/files/README.md

-_WARNING: This app is deprecated.
+_WARNING: This app is deprecated and is no longer mantained.
 Please use the newer, propietary Files app instead._

 ![Files Window](images/Files.png)